-As an active clinician, TAM has given master classes, lectures and education programs extensively.
-Her recent invited lectures include bells and bell music in China, music for carillon and orchestra, and organ: the king of instruments.
+As an active clinician, Tam has given master classes, lectures and education programs extensively.
+Her invited lectures include Performing arts productions over advanced network at The College Music Society International Conference in Sydney, Australia (2017), Bells and carillons in North America 1914-1918, Music for carillon and orchestra, and Bells and bell music in China at congresses of the World Carillon Federation in Belgium (2014), The Netherlands (2008), and Poland (2006) respectively.
 A selection of her carillon arrangements of Scriabin's music was published by Nederlandse Klokkenspel-Verenigin, and her carillon compact disk "The Bells of Iowa State" was released in 2004.

 In recognition of her 20 years of exceptional service and dedication as the Iowa State University Carillonneur, Tam was presented with a proclamation from the Ames mayor which declared April 14, 2014 “Tin-Shi Tam Day” in the city of Ames.
 In 2020, the ISU Alumni Association presented its annual Impact Award to Tam.
 In 2023, she received the distinction of University Professor from Iowa State University.
 It is awarded to faculty members who act as a change agent with significant contributions that improve the university.

 A native of Hong Kong, Tam is a carillonneur member of The Guild of Carillonneurs in North America (GCNA), and a fellow of the Trinity College of Music (London).
 She was the Dean of the Central Iowa Chapter of the American Guild of Organists and a member of the GCNA Franco Composition Fund.
 Currently, she serves on the board of directors and examination committee of the GCNA.